REAL ESTATE REALITY

 How will Steve's expertise in mortgage lending benefit me?
-As a buyer or seller, you may not think it's important your realtor understand "investor guidelines" and "secondary market" conditions in the mortgage industry.
-In fact, few realtors have much more than a basic "mortgage 101" understanding of the mortgage industry.
+As a buyer or seller, you may not think it's important for your realtor to understand "investor guidelines" and/or "secondary market" conditions in the mortgage industry.
+It's actually very important.
+Unfortunately, only a very small percentage of realtors have much more than a basic "mortgage 101" understanding of the mortgage industry.

 Prior to the mortgage meltdown, the market was ripe with investors willing to buy "mortgage-backed securities".
 There was plenty of margin for error if a lender missed a condition or investor guideline.
 "Iffy" loans were tucked into a huge block of loans and sold off to Wall Street.
 Larger banking instututions could also keep the loan in their portfolio to "season" and sell at later date.
 That's no longer the case.
 Although more portfolio lenders have entered the market recently, they only account for a very small percentage of the overall market.

 Since 2008, many who've obtained (or tried to obtain) a mortgage loan probably felt they were "put through the ringer" Asking "why is the lender being so picky" or I can't believe the're asking for that" or "I've already provided that document to them...they wan't it again?"
 Part of the reason mortgage bankers and institutional lenders are so "picky" is they are absolutely paranoid of funding a loan they can't sell.
 If a small regional mortgage banker has just one "unsaleable" loan it's a devastating event.
 To the institutional lender, it can be equally as devastating.
 Think about it, a institutional lender such as B of A, Wells Fargo or Chase fund literally hundreds of millions (even billions) of dollars in mortgage loans every month.
 If just 1/2 of 1 percent of those loans don't meet investor guidelines and are unsaleable it would be catastophic to a large bank and it's shareholders.

 Buyers and sellers become frustrated when the lender demands and continues to demand more documentation all the way up to closing.
 What many borrowers don't understand is that the processing of a real estate loan is dynamic all the way to closing.
 Here's why.
 As documentation is submitted from the borrower to the lender, upon review, the figures documented will often differ from the figures entered into the automated underwriting system at the time of application.
-This can cause the underwriter to have to re-run D.U. based on the differing hardcopy data and lead to added conditions or even the possibility the loan could be denied or "ineligible".
+This can cause the underwriter to have to re-run the automated approval based on the differing hardcopy data and lead to added conditions or even the possibility the loan could be denied or "ineligible".

 It takes years and thousands of loans to reach the level of expertise and understanding Steve Armstrong's gained in the mortgage industry.
 Steve knows lending guidelines, understands the process and speaks the language.
 As your listing agent, this knowledge is a tremendous advantage to you as a seller.
 As a buyer, Steve's experience in real estate lending will help make the task of obtaining financing much less stressful as well.

 The MLS remains the foundation of virtually every home search a buyer or realtor makes for information on available properties for sale.
 What has changed is how buyers search for homes.
 Thanks to technology, buyers now have updates on the most recent MLS listings at their finger-tips through websites such as Redfin, Zillow, Trulia and many others.
-Still, the foundation and "data-grab" for all search engines is the MLS.
+The foundation for all of these search engines is the local MLS.
 Click on Steve's homepage tab and start your search for your new home by selecting the county you wish to search on the bay area map or price range tabs.